JohnTigue/tigue.com/content/blog/server_loveless_demo/index.md

 description: "A demonstration of the server loveless app design pattern"
 ---

 Since we can (usually) SSH into Docker containers, might want to set up Lambda for SSH: https://medium.com/clog/ssh-ing-into-your-aws-lambda-functions-c940cebf7646 https://github.com/MCluck90/simple-ssh
-Lambda and SSH: a.k.a. serverfull (CLI) serverless
+Lambda and SSH: a.k.a. serverful (CLI) serverless [JFT: really? this "serverful" sounds lame]

 Something else seems to be going on in AWS compute in general: